 Students enrolled in this unit will find it in their LMS.
-A score of 80% in the final quiz is required to successfully complete the unit.
+A score of 80% across the four quizzes is required to successfully complete the unit.
 To see when you need to complete CARS, go to Due dates for CARS or check in the LMS.
 Each module in CARS will take 15-20 minutes to complete.

 Students and visitors who are not enrolled in CARS can access these modules any time.

 There are four modules in the CARS unit: